 - Create a working prototype of the current product design

 - Get feedback on the prototype from ideal users

-- Decide on a manufacturing process and prepare the manufacturing space
+- Decide on a manufacturing process and prepare the manufacturing space and production line

 Step 4 - Assess the Prototype and the Manufacturing Process